codetriplett/stew/preview/markdown.md

 ## HTML

 HTML tags are only partially supported at this stage.
-They don't support attributes, and their content is taken as-is instead of being processed as markdown.
+The angle brackets for each tag must exist on the same line, and their content is taken as-is instead of being processed as markdown.
+These limitations will be fixed in a future update.
 I'd recommend using [Stew layouts](/stew) for now if you want to customize your notes further.

 # Formatting